- Torn between Ryobi and DeWalt tools?

 10. Planers

-They have just about enough models for a good mix of functional variety – from an adjustable 3 ¼” cordless brushless planer to 13” three-knife, two-speed mobile planer.
+Portable bench planers should have a quality mix of functional variety – from an adjustable 3 ¼” cordless brushless planer to a 13” three-knife, two-speed mobile planer.

-Ryobi offers corded, cordless, and mobile planers as well.
+Ryobi offers corded, cordless, and benchtop electric planers as well.

 Who planes better?